bexilsley.com ✴

 A cryptography lesson

-Every image file was scrambled using a type of cipher called XOR.
+I learned that every image file was scrambled using a type of cipher called XOR.
 If we think of a file as a brick wall, it’s made up of long lines of bricks called bytes.
 In an IFF-ILBM image (the format used on the Amiga), the first few hundred bricks make up the header.
 This tells the computer things like the image’s width, height, number of colours, and how the rest of the data should be read.
 These first 390 bytes were left untouched.
 Then, starting from byte 391 onward, everything was flipped using a single-byte XOR key.
 For John’s images, it was 0xE2.

 Hexadecimal: 0xE2